kavyareddypulla-sketch/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the necessary python packages using import statements.

-2.Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().
+1.Load the spam email dataset and preprocess the labels into numerical values.

+2.Convert the email text messages into numerical feature vectors using TF-IDF.

-3.Split the dataset using train_test_split.
+3.Split the dataset into training and testing sets and train the SVM classifier.

-4.Calculate Y_Pred and accuracy.

-5.Print all the outputs.

-6.End the Program.
+4.Use the trained model to predict spam or non-spam emails and evaluate the accuracy.
 ## Program:
 ```
 Program to implement the SVM For Spam Mail Detection..